julia-franzen/portugol/README.md

 # portugol
- exercícios aula de algoritmos de programação
+ exercícios do 1 ao 6 do dia 17/08 e do 7 aom 11 do dia 24/08 da aula de algoritmos de programação